- 4/3/2020 – ITMEMS 6 has been postponed due to concerns surrounding the spread of COVID-19

 “Healthy reef, wealthy ocean”

-The upcoming 6th International Tropical Marine Ecosystems Management Symposium (ITMEMS 6) will be held in Manado, (Indonesia) between the 14th-17th of April 2020 under the theme ‘Healthy Reef, Wealthy Ocean’.
+The upcoming 6th International Tropical Marine Ecosystems Management Symposium (ITMEMS 6) will be held in Manado, (Indonesia) under the theme ‘Healthy Reef, Wealthy Ocean’.

 ITMEMS is a core activity of ICRI and has been convened by ICRI Secretariats in 1998 (Australia), 2003 (Philippines), 2006 (Mexico), 2009 (Guadeloupe) and 2016 (Philippines), with the involvement and participation of ICRI members.
 To read more about previous ITMEMS see here.